Amchuz/Automated-Information-Gathering/README.md

 # Automated-Information-Gathering
 Python program to gather information of a network connection.

-rum python-nmap on terminal and run these commands :
+run python-nmap on terminal and run these commands :

 import nmap
 nm_scan = nmap.PortScanner()